 Michelle Derbes knows all about trying to garden with wildlife.
 Born and raised in Fairbanks, Alaska, her parents grew vegetables every summer, only to have them eaten just before harvest by marauding moose.
 After attending the University of Alaska for a year, she moved down to the ‘lower 48’ to attend Southern Oregon University, where she received a bachelor’s in business and marketing.
-Michelle now lives in Gig Harbor with her husband and two school-age daughters – but no moose.
+Michelle now lives in Puget Sound with her family – but no moose.
 She really must love working for O’Loughlin Trade Shows, since she keeps coming back!
-After serving as the office manager for almost ten years, she left to start her family.
-She returned for two more show seasons before her second daughter was born.
+After serving as the office manager for almost ten years, she left to raise her children.
+She returned for two more show seasons before her second child was born.
 Now she’s back once again, and thrilled to be working on the Northwest Flower & Garden Show.

-Michelle loves coordinating the many parts of the show, such as the container exhibits, floral displays, Ikebana and Children’s area, as well as the show gardens.
-During the days the show is open to the public, you will find her managing the Show Office.
+Michelle loves coordinating many other show features parts as well as the display gardens.
 She works hard all year for those two adrenalin-producing weeks of the show, from the very start of move-in, to the final farewell when the gardens are cleared out.
-She loves being a part of the whole process, and helping it come together.
+She loves being a part of it all, helping it come together.
+You can find Michelle during the show as she greets people coming to the show office, so stop by and say hello.
 Michelle’s also hoping some of the skills of the gardening experts rub off on her, since she confesses that “plants are not safe around me – they have a very short life expectancy.”
 Her favorite plant is one she’s managed not to kill.
-When she’s not working or playing taxi driver for her girls, she likes to read, scrapbook, or go out to eat (especially Mexican or Italian) and dream about someday having a garden like the ones she sees at the show.
+When she’s not working or playing taxi driver for her kids, she enjoys reading, scrapbooking, or going out to eat (especially Mexican or Italian) and dreaming about someday having a garden like the ones she sees at the show.